fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Invoke-AzureRmHDInsightHiveJob.md

 ```

 ## DESCRIPTION
-The **Invoke-AzureRmHDInsightHiveJob** cmdlet submits a Hive query to an azure_2 HDInsight cluster and retrieves query results in one operation.
+The **Invoke-AzureRmHDInsightHiveJob** cmdlet submits a Hive query to an Azure HDInsight cluster and retrieves query results in one operation.
 Use the Use-AzureRmHDInsightCluster cmdlet before calling **Invoke-AzureRmHDInsightHiveJob** to specify which cluster will be used for the query.

 ## EXAMPLES